EpochtalkServer.Models.Role (epochtalk_server v0.1.0)

 @spec get_default() :: t() | nil

-configuration is set to true, then newbie
+configuration is set to true, then newbie is the default role.

 get_masked_permissions(roles)

-Takes in list of user's roles, and returns an xored map of all Role
+Takes in list of user's roles, and returns an xored map of all Role permissions

 get_newbie_role_id()